-Pastor Carl Lentz sat down recently with Oprah Winfrey to explain the premise of Christianity.
-Winfrey’s take away from their conversation is that Lentz focuses on the relationship aspect of God, not the religious aspect.
+Pastor Carl Lentz sat down with Oprah Winfrey to explain the premise of Christianity.
+Oprah’s takeaway from their conversation is that Lentz focuses on the relationship aspect of God, not the religious aspect.

 Lentz then goes on to explain what he believes the key to developing a relationship with God is: “I think the premise of Christianity is looking in the mirror going ‘All right, I’m not going to make it.
 I can’t do enough.
 God I need you.’
 In that moment, I believe there’s a rescue, a salvation, that you can’t counterfeit any other way.”